How does capturing motion blur differ from freezing action in drone photography compositions?

 In contrast to motion blur, freezing action involves capturing a subject in sharp detail, freezing every moment and movement.
 This technique is particularly useful when you want to emphasize the precise moment or want to showcase subjects that are in fast motion.
 Freezing action can bring a sense of clarity and impact to your drone shots, allowing viewers to admire the details that might otherwise be lost in motion blur.

-See also What are the benefits of using aerial compositions with a high level of contrast compared to those with a low level of contrast in aerial photography?
+See also What are the benefits of using the aerial perspective compared to ground-level perspectives in drone photography?

 To freeze action in your drone photography, you need to use a fast shutter speed to capture the subject in sharp focus.
 Consider using a higher ISO or adjusting other settings to ensure proper exposure while maintaining a fast shutter speed.
 Timing is crucial when freezing action, as pressing the shutter button at the right moment will determine whether the subject is captured perfectly frozen or in motion.